Pelvic Floor Treatment in Las Vegas, NV

 Pelvic organ prolapse usually causes painful symptoms that can require surgery to relieve.
-At Las Vegas Urology our expert team has the most experienced and advanced procedures to treat prolapse in women from throughout the Las Vegas, Nevada area.
-Our team can provide comprehensive care to help resolve symptoms and repairing damage to help prevent a recurrence.
-Call (702) 316-1616 to schedule an appointment at our office in Las Vegas or Henderson, NV today!
+Harvard-trained pelvic organ prolapse specialist Doctor Grigoriev, has over 15 years of experience utilizing the latest and advanced procedures to treat prolapse in women from throughout the Las Vegas, Nevada area.
+Board-certified Female Pelvic Medicine and Reconstructive Surgery, Dr. Grigoriev has the tools to provide comprehensive care to help resolve symptoms and repairing damage to help prevent a recurrence.
+Call (702) 385-4342 to schedule an appointment at our urology clinics in Las Vegas or Henderson, NV today!

 Diagnosis & Treatment Options for Pelvic Organ Prolapse

 Don’t be discouraged by your condition.
 Half of all women between the ages of 50 and 79 say they have prolapse symptoms.1 There are different options you can consider to treat pelvic organ prolapse.
 It is best to consult a physician that specializes in pelvic floor treatments as they will be the one to guide you through your treatment options and help you decide what the best treatment option is for you.
 Your treatment will depend on the type of prolapse you have as well as your future plans, which may include pregnancy.